sam-young-econ/sam-young-econ.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello, thank you for visiting"
 author_profile: true
 redirect_from:
   - /about/